Vierbeuter/craft-module-field-type/README.md

 Open your Craft plugin class (which is `plugins/your-awesome-plugin/src/YourAwesomePlugin.php` in the previously shown sample file tree).
 We have to register the module fields and features provided by this lib.

-Then add following import and property the class:
+Then add following import and property to the class:

 ```php
 use Vierbeuter\Craft\Field\ModuleFields;